akselreiten/857_root/README.md

 Google will probably also be your friend—the developer community seems pretty active, so there are a lot of resources out there.

+1. How to connect a web site to a geth node.
+Read more here: http://ethereum.stackexchange.com/questions/647/how-to-connect-a-web-site-to-a-geth-node

-1.	geth starts an Ethereum node.
+2.	geth starts an Ethereum node.

  --testnet points your node to the Morden Testnet.
 It’s a network that’s used for testing Ethereum distributed applications (as opposed to the main Ethereum network).
 Read more here: https://github.com/ethereum/wiki/wiki/Morden